James Anthony Ellis

 As we mosey along, perhaps harming others, perhaps getting harmed ourselves, we are given two awesome choices:

-- Forgive and forget – allowing the other person to have his or her experience, releasing him or her to go on his or her way … free and easy.
+- Forgive and forget – allowing the other person to have his or her experience, letting go of him or her to go on his or her way … free and easy.

 - Do the work – remain in relationship through the upset in order to teach and grow with each other, offering our experience and feedback to the other person.

 The second option sounds hard and at times impossible.
 The first option sounds pretty good.
 It actually sounds pretty.
 Too bad it’s actually bullshit.

 No folks – we are in relationship with each other, bouncing clumsily against each other now and then so we can yes go beyond mistakes and errs with “forgiveness” – but not in the form of cutting those people out of our lives, letting them “be” as they are without any interaction, or ignoring them and proclaiming some exulted status having “gotten over them” and gotten over the experience WE ALL CO-CREATED.

-And it’s not how I experience it on a men’s team within Mentor Discover Inspire.
+And it’s not how I experience it on a men’s team within the organization Mentor Discover Inspire.
 Yes, it’s a different beast dealing with men on men’s teams and within men’s circles, but at core it’s the same form that forgiveness can take.
-When a man disrespects another or breaks a standard or commitment that impacts at teammate or the team, he doesn’t just say, “Will you forgive me?”
+When a man disrespects another or breaks a standard or commitment that impacts a teammate or the team, he doesn’t just say, “Will you forgive me?”

 How lame would that be?
 Uhhh no. There is more to it than that.

 A man, if honorable, will get humble, admit to falling short, and then approach a teammate with “What do you need?” aka “What can I DO to make it up to you?”
 The man hearing this can be supportive in bringing a man back into honor and then helping him perhaps learn a valuable life lesson.
 How rich is that?
-A bit more enlivening than spouting off a knee-jerk “I am beyond this.”
+It’s a bit more enlivening than spouting off a knee-jerk “I am beyond this.”

 This form of relationship can lift up both sides simultaneously.